 Read: Silicon Valley Image – Tech Bro Stereotypes

-Dating in SF vs. NYC: San Francisco vs. New York City, Dating As A Straight Woman SF vs NYC, Dating In SF As A Straight Man San Francisco vs New York
+Dating in SF vs. NYC: Dating As A Straight Woman/Man SF vs NYC

 There is a lot more eye candy in New York City.
 Better dressed men in suits, and more attractive women in heels and summer dresses.
 This is partly due to density, and population but also industries (finance, law, fashion, advertising, media, real estate – mostly people-facing industries).